 The best bike is the one you have!
 But if you have some choice in the matter, here are some distilled thoughts.
 For a deeper dive, head on over here.

-• Punctures: Due to the number of goatheads and thorns in the area – especially in the valley – a tubeless setup is highly recommended.
+- Punctures: Due to the number of goatheads and thorns in the area – especially in the valley – a tubeless setup is highly recommended.
 Sealant in inner tubes can work well too.
 Otherwise, be sure to bring lots of patches and patience!
+Sealant is readily available in the shops here… as are patches…

 A hardtail is a great option for bikepacking in Oaxaca, as is a rigid mountain bike, and for valley rides especially, a vintage MTB!